ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Connection Groups {#groups}

-Entangled Connections can be created using the Clone Action:
+Connection Groups can be created using the Clone Action:

 ~~~
-Connection := Connection.Clone()
+Connection := Connection.Clone(framer?)
 ~~~

-Calling Clone on a Connection yields a group of Connections: the parent Connection on which Clone was called, and a resulting cloned Connection.
+Calling Clone on a Connection yields a Connection Group containing two Connections: the parent Connection on which Clone was called, and a resulting cloned Connection.
 The new Connection is actively openend, and it will send a Ready Event or an EstablishmentError Event.
-The Connections within a group are "entangled" with each other, and become part of a Connection Group.
 Calling Clone on any of these Connections adds another Connection to the Connection Group, and so on.
-"Entangled" Connections share all Connection Properties except `Connection Priority` (see {{conn-priority}}) .
+Connections in a Connection Group share all Connection Properties except `Connection Priority` (see {{conn-priority}}), and these Connection Properties are entangled: Changing one of the Connection Properties on one Connection in the Connection Group automatically changes it for all others.
+For example, changing `Timeout for aborting Connection` (see
+{{conn-timeout}}) on one Connection in a Connection Group will automatically change this Connection Property for all other Connections in the Connection Group in the same way.
-Like all other Properties, Connection Priority is copied to the new Connection when calling Clone(), but it is not entangled: Changing Connection Priority on one Connection does not change it on the other Connections in the same Connection Group.
+Like all other Properties, `Connection Priority` is copied to the new Connection when calling Clone(), but changing `Connection Priority` on one Connection does not change it on the other Connections in the same Connection Group.

+Message Properties are also not entangled.
+For example, changing `Lifetime` (see {{msg-lifetime}}) of a Message will only affect a single Message on a single Connection.

-The stack of Message Framers associated with a Connection are also copied to the cloned Connection when calling Clone.
-In other words, a cloned Connection has the same stack of Message Framers as the Connection from which they are Cloned, but these Framers may internally maintain per-Connection state.
+A new Connection created by Clone can get a framer assigned via the optional `framer` parameter of the Clone Action.
+If this parameter is not supplied, the stack of Message Framers associated with a Connection is copied to the cloned Connection when calling Clone.
+Then, a cloned Connection has the same stack of Message Framers as the Connection from which they are Cloned, but these Framers may internally maintain per-Connection state.